Moonmoonboi/sql_data_jobs_project/README.md

 | Learn first | SQL, Python, Tableau, R | High demand *and* above-median pay, together |
 | Learn to differentiate | Snowflake, Looker, Oracle | Fewer postings ask, but the ones that do pay well |
 | Always double-check | — | Pair every `AVG()` with a `COUNT()` before trusting what it's telling you |

 ---

+<sub>Based on a 2023 snapshot of Data Analyst job postings.
+Queries and analysis by me; charts generated from each query's actual result set.</sub>

+---